 How much space you have should determine whether you opt for a fixed or folding model, and some machines are quieter than others.
 The primary types of rowing machines are magnetic resistance, water, flywheel, and hydraulic, each of which generates resistance in different ways.
 The cost of a rowing machine will vary depending on the type of resistance.
 Another factor in price is the quality and material of components like the seat, handlebars, and track.

 This machine can become the center of your physical health, so it’s an investment that should be given some thought.
 Consider your needs and your home when choosing a rowing machine.
-Continue reading to learn more about the different factors and varieties of rowing machines.

 A rowing machine is a pretty versatile piece of fitness equipment.
 It can help you tone and build muscle, lose weight, and increase your overall stamina.